 Our Analysis and Test Results

-After thousands of miles of riding in ten different pairs of mountain bike gloves, the Giro Remedy X2 stood atop the podium as our overall test favorite, taking home our Editor's Choice Award.
-We rode this glove hard, on all kinds of terrain and in a variety of temperature and weather conditions during fall in the northern Sierra.
+After thousands of miles of riding in many different pairs of mountain bike gloves, the Giro Remedy X2 stood atop the podium as our overall test favorite, taking home our Editor's Choice Award.
+We rode this glove hard, on all kinds of terrain and in a variety of temperatures and weather conditions during fall in the northern Sierra.
 From casual XC rides to throwing down at the local six-pack enduro, the Remedy X2 proved to be the most comfortable glove in our entire test selection with a fit that could not be matched by the competition.
 The features of the Remedy X2 are also well integrated and help make life easier while out on the trail.
-When given the choice of what gloves to wear out on a ride, I found myself reaching for the Remedy X2 more often than not.
-Read on to find out more.

 As mentioned above, the Remedy X2 was one of the best fitting gloves in our test selection.
 We found the size large to be spot on for our chronically size large hands, and fit just the way we like.
 The 4-way stretch polyester mesh fabric on the back of the hand provided a very snug fit and precise fit.
 We found the fingers to be the appropriate length, even the pinky finger which is often strangely long in ill-fitting gloves.
 The fingers are also made with the perfect amount of articulation, including stretchy splits in the knuckles of the thumb, index, middle, and ring fingers.
 While we would typically prefer to have less stitching on the palm of a glove, the "Super-fit" three-panel design of the Remedy X2's palm proved to fit especially well with no bunching to speak of.
 The gloves were easy to put on and take off, with the velcro closure opening wide and cinching them down on the wrist.